- 1 pound boneless beef sirloin steak, cut into 3/4-inch cubes

 - Shredded cheddar cheese

 - In a large skillet, brown the beef and sausage in 1 tablespoon oil; drain.
 Transfer meat to a 5-qt. slow cooker.
-In the same skillet, saute onion and green onions in remaining oil until tender.
-Add garlic; cook 1 minute longer.
+In the same skillet, saute the onion, garlic and green onions in remaining oil until tender.
 Transfer to slow cooker.

 - In a small bowl, dissolve bouillon in water.
 Stir in the tomato paste, chili powder, brown sugar, Worcestershire sauce and seasonings until blended; add to slow cooker.
 Stir in tomatoes and beans.
 Cover and cook on high for 6-8 hours or until the meat is tender.
 Serve with cheese if desired.
 Yield: 10 servings.